laurent-martin/aspera-api-examples/README.md

                     +------------+                      +---------------------+
                           |                                       ^
                           +-------------[executes]----------------+
+                                                                  |
+        [or other method, systemd, or manual]-----[executes]------+
 ```

-Generated code is provided for convenience in the Transfer SDK, but it is not recommended to use it directly, as it was generated with a specific version of the language.
+Generated (stub) code is provided for convenience in the Transfer SDK.
+It can be used directly or it can be generated from the `transfer.proto` file.
-Prefer to generate stub code yourself to benefit from support to latest platforms and versions.
+If you generate stub code yourself, then you can benefit from support to latest platforms and versions.

+Most samples here generate the stub code from the `transfer.proto` file.

 Refer to [GRPC web site](https://grpc.io/) for instructions on how to generate the code.

 Sample programs use a common library: "test environment" which takes care of creating a configuration file and starting the Transfer SDK daemon.

-It is also possible to create a static file and start the Transfer SDK daemon using another method (for example, a systemd service).
+It is also possible to create a static file and start the Transfer SDK daemon using another method (for example, a systemd service), for just for tests by executing `asperatransferd` manually in a separate terminal.

 ## HSTS Node API credentials